dnsimple/dnsimple-support/content/articles/redirect.markdown

 DNSimple provides a special [URL record](/articles/url-record) you can use to redirect a hostname to another URL using our [redirector](/articles/redirector).

 This feature can be used, for example, to redirect the www version of a domain the non-www hostname.
-Another use case is to redirect a secondary domain you purchased to the main domain, without pointing it to any web hosting service.
+You can also redirect a secondary domain you purchased to the main domain without pointing it to any web hosting service.

 ## Configure a redirect